All Episodes

 That's the path we're on.

-I think we'll get to Americans should understand the troops might have to be there beyond August 31st.
+So Americans should understand the troops might have to be there beyond August 31st.

-If we don't, we'll determine at the time who's left.
+But if we don't, if we don't, we'll determine at the time who's left.

 Mr. Secretary, how many American citizens and licensed permanent residents are in Afghanistan today, and are any of them currently being held hostage by the Taliban?

-Uh we are working to secure their freedom.
+We are working to secure their freedom.

-How many other Americans there are or there are approximately let me put it this way since um since August 31st of last year, uh we have helped uh about nine hundred and seventy-five uh American citizens who wished to leave Afghanistan do so.
+There are approximately, let me put it this way, since August 31st of last year, we have helped about 975 American citizens who wished to leave Afghanistan do so.

-I mean, it's just like you know, the Iranian hostage crisis.
+I mean, it's just like, you know, the Iranian hostage crisis.

-Uh all right, let's get to our busy phones.
+All right, let's get to our busy phones.

-Many of you uh are very patient.
+Many of you are very patient.

 Don in Wisconsin, Don, hi, how are you?